Group of diverse people smiling together indoors with green foliage visible through windows behind them

-Q-SEED is a ‘by-and-for’ Founder Programme for Black and Global Majority service leaders in the Criminal Justice Space.
+Q-SEED is a ‘by-and-for’ Founder Initiative for Black and Global Majority leaders.

 learn more